 Victorian Labor’s Plan for Jobs and Growth

 Victorian Labor’s Plan for Jobs and Growth will return Victoria to an economic powerhouse by creating jobs for Victorian families, investing in skills and training and providing an infrastructure pipeline.
-The plan provides 67 practical and affordable initiatives that will secure Victoria’s economic future and undo the damage of the Baillieu Government’s failure to act.
+The plan provides 67 practical and affordable initiatives that will secure Victoria’s economic future and undo the damage of the Liberal Government’s failure to act.

-In the absence of a policy from the Coalition, Victorian Labor has developed a plan in consultation with industry, business and community leaders to boost the Victorian economy and get it back on a sustainable footing.
+In the absence of a policy from the Liberals, Victorian Labor has developed a plan in consultation with industry, business and community leaders to boost the Victorian economy and get it back on a sustainable footing.

 Victoria Labor’s plan has been developed through extensive forums and consultations throughout Victoria.
 We have heard the same thing time and time again – when will the Coalition get serious about creating an environment for jobs and investment?

 - Fund TAFEs and crack down on unscrupulous training providers

 - Establish Infrastructure Victoria to plan the State’s infrastructure priorities